 A lot of us already have thanked everyone in person or through text, email, voice-mail, or a phone call.

-So who’s left to thank with a snail mail card?
+So who’s left to thank with a snail-mail card?

-There are three persons you want to thank with a note before you let too many days in the New Year pass.
+There are certain persons you want to thank with a note before you let too many days in the New Year pass.
 Doing so builds and maintains your relationships, is a tangible reminder of your gratefulness, and is a crucial component of living your life by the Gold Standard of actively respecting and honoring others instead of the cultural standard of merely interacting with them.